OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

 10.  **Special Provisions Applicable to Advertisers**

     If you use our self-service advertising creation interfaces for creation, submission and/or delivery of any advertising or other commercial or sponsored activity or content (collectively, the “Self-Serve Ad Interfaces”), you agree to our Self-Serve Ad Terms.
-In addition, your advertising or other commercial or sponsored activity or content placed on Facebook or our publisher network will comply with our Advertising Guidelines.
+In addition, your advertising or other commercial or sponsored activity or content placed on Facebook or our publisher network will comply with our Advertising Policies.
 11.  **Special Provisions Applicable to Pages**

     If you create or administer a Page on Facebook, or run a promotion or an offer from your Page, you agree to our Pages Terms.